 We stress the importance of appropriate use of cell phones and other technologies in the Grade 8 Program.
 Cell phones are sometimes used for assignments because they can be a powerful tool for learning when used purposefully.
 At the same time, cell phones can be distracting and difficult for young people to manage and use wisely.

 To meet broader Grade 8 Program goals of collaboration and social development, and to support students in the development of purposeful and safe cell phone use, all students will hand in their cell phones at the start of the academic day.
 Phones will be stored safely in the classroom and returned to students when they are required for a learning activity and upon dismissal at the end of the day.

-If you need to get in touch with your child during the course of the day, please email Ms. Ramundi and/or Dr. Stevens.
+If you need to get in touch with your child during the course of the day, please email Ms. Ramundi and/or Ms. Waugh.
 If there is an emergency situation, please contact reception by phone: 250-743-5521.